Big Breasts and Wide Hips: Reception

-Big Breasts and Wide Hips received near universal critical acclaim from Western literary critics who praised Mo Yan's inventive storytelling and use of his unique style of magical realism to describe the surrealism the average Chinese peasant felt living under the Japanese occupation.
+Big Breasts and Wide Hips received critical acclaim from Western literary critics who praised Mo Yan's inventive storytelling and use of his unique style of hallucinatory realism to describe the surrealism the average Chinese peasant felt living under the Japanese occupation.

 Contributor for The Guardian, Paul Mason declared Mo Yan to be the Chinese equivalent of Thomas Pynchon, concluding that Mo Yan was "unlike any of the great living authors."

 Jonathan Yardley of The Washington Post praised Mo Yan's dedication to feminism throughout the novel, but offered numerous reservations about the quality of the novel.
 Most of Yardley's criticism focuses on the stale prose and clumsy characterization of Jintong.